top of page

 • Pay attention to which line you need - it will be a colored circle with a number in it, and the lines are referred to by their number.
 You’ll also want to pay attention to the direction, which is designated by the last stops.

-• Insert your ticket or scan your card and head on into the metro system!
-Keep your ticket on you - this is proof that you have paid, and there can be checks.
+• Scan your card or phone and head on into the metro system!
+Note that your card or phone act as proof that you have paid, and there can be checks in the metro system.

 • When the metro pulls up, wait on the side of the doors until everyone has exited.
 Then enter the metro.
 If it’s crowded, avoid sitting in the folding seats.